MechaMonk/pyRouterJig/documentation.md

 Positioner fence.
 Referring to any of the figures above, the template needs some explanation:

-* I don\'t have a color printer.
-So I decided to put the Board-A router passes on the upper half of the template and the Board-A passes on the lower half.
+* The Incra templates that come with the LS Positioner distinguish between Board-A and Board-B cuts using color.
+To avoid requiring a color printer, the Board-A router passes are placed on the upper half of the template and the Board-A passes on the lower half.
 * The router passes are labeled with their ordering and the Board letter (A or B), unless consecutive cuts are too close together.
 An example is shown in [Figure 6](#figure6),